kaboc/flutter_examples_mentalcalc/README.md

 ## Examples

 * bloc
   An example of the BLoC pattern.

 * bloc2
+  An example of the BLoC pattern powered by the [bloc_pattern](https://pub.dartlang.org/packages/bloc_provider) package.

+* bloc3
-  An example of the BLoC pattern powered by [the bloc_pattern package](https://pub.dartlang.org/packages/bloc_provider).
+  An example of the BLoC pattern powered by the [provider](https://pub.dev/packages/provider) package.

 * scoped
+  An example of the Scoped Model pattern powered by the [scoped_model](https://pub.dev/packages/scoped_model) package.

+* scoped2
-  An example of the Scoped Model pattern.
+  An example of the Scoped Model pattern powered by the [provider](https://pub.dev/packages/provider) package.